EricMFink/ProfessionalResponsibility/_questions/Competence.md

 Which of the lawyers, if any, may be subject to discipline for breach of the duty of competence under MRPC Rule 1.1?

-A. Anderson only
+a.
+Anderson only

-B. Anderson and Peterson, but not Paulson
+b.
+Anderson and Peterson, but not Paulson

-C. Anderson, Peterson, & Paulson.
+c.
+Anderson, Peterson, & Paulson.

-D. None.
+d.
+None.

 ### Question 5

 Same facts as the previous question.
 Which of the lawyers, if any, may be liable to Company for malpractice?

-A. Anderson only
+a.
+Anderson only

-B. Anderson and Peterson, but not Paulson
+b.
+Anderson and Peterson, but not Paulson

-C. Anderson, Peterson, & Paulson.
+c.
+Anderson, Peterson, & Paulson.

-D. None.
+d.
+None.

 ### Question 6

 For many years Attorney has done all of the routine business law work for Corporation.
 Now Corporation has asked Attorney to represent it in negotiating a contract to supply electronic components to the federal government.
 Attorney knows nothing about government contract law except that it is a highly specialized field governed by a mass of technical regulations.
 For which of the following would Attorney be subject to discipline under the MRPC?

-A. Declining to represent Corporation, and to charge Carmondy a nominal fee for finding Carmondy a lawyer who specializes in government contract law.
+a.
+Declining to represent Corporation, and to charge Carmondy a nominal fee for finding Carmondy a lawyer who specializes in government contract law.

-B. Agreeing to represent Corporation, provided Corporation consents to the association of a lawyer with experience in government contract law.
+b.
+Agreeing to represent Corporation, provided Corporation consents to the association of a lawyer with experience in government contract law.

-C. Agreeing to represent Corporation, and then subcontracting the legal work to a lawyer with experience in government contract law.
+c.
+Agreeing to represent Corporation, and then subcontracting the legal work to a lawyer with experience in government contract law.

-D. Agreeing to represent Corporation, intending to master the field of government contract law with reasonable speed and efficiency.
+d.
+Agreeing to represent Corporation, intending to master the field of government contract law with reasonable speed and efficiency.

 ### Question 7